The Adventure of the Cardboard Box: Publication history

 "The Adventure of the Cardboard Box" was published in Harper's Weekly on January 14, 1893.
 (An unrelated illustration by Louis Loeb precedes the story.)

 The story was published in the UK in The Strand Magazine in January 1893, and in the US in Harper's Weekly on 14 January 1893.
 It was also published in the US edition of the Strand in February 1893.
 In The Strand Magazine, the story included eight illustrations by Sidney Paget.
 It did not include any illustrations in Harper's Weekly.

 "The Adventure of the Cardboard Box" was not published in the first British edition of The Memoirs of Sherlock Holmes, but it was published in the first American edition, though it was quickly removed because of its controversial subject matter.
 The story was later published again in 1917 in His Last Bow.
 Even today, most American editions of the canon include it with His Last Bow, while most British editions keep the story in its original place, within the Memoirs.

 When "The Adventure of the Cardboard Box" was removed from publication, Conan Doyle moved a passage from it that showed Holmes "mind reading" Watson to "The Adventure of the Resident Patient".
 (The text of the moved passage runs from "Our blinds were half-drawn, and Holmes lay curled upon the sofa" to "I should not have intruded it upon your attention had you not shown some incredulity the other day.")
 This passage reveals Dr. Watson to be an avid admirer of Henry Ward Beecher, whose portrait he keeps at his home.
 The passage seems to have little to do with the mystery but may be a subtle reference to the theme of adultery as Beecher was famously put on trial for the offense in 1875, an event many contemporary readers would have remembered.

 Adaptations

 Film and television

 The story was adapted as a short silent film titled The Cardboard Box in 1923, as one of the short films in the Sherlock Holmes film series by Stoll Pictures.
 It starred Eille Norwood as Sherlock Holmes and Hubert Willis as Dr. Watson.
 Hilda Anthony played Mary Browner and Johnny Butt played James Browner.

 The Granada TV adaptation with Jeremy Brett, televised on 11 April 1994, was generally faithful to the original.
-In it, Browner was portrayed by Ciaran Hinds.
+In it, Browner was portrayed by Ciarán Hinds.

 The Elementary episode "Ears to You" is a loose adaptation of this story.

 The 2018 HBO Asia/Hulu Japan series Miss Sherlock loosely adapts this story as the episode "Stella Maris."